AOhassan/GoSystemOfEquations/README.md

-# GoSystemOfEquation
+# SystemOfEquation
-## Create a RESTFul interface in GoLang which will take two linear equations ( for example ax + by = c , dx + ey = f ) and solve for values of x and y
+## Created a RESTFul interface in GoLang which takes two linear equations ( for example ax + by = c , dx + ey = f ) and solves for values x and y
 ### Using Advanced Linear Algebra we can reduce the time complexity to O(1)
 ### convert the system of equations into an augmented Matrix A*x = b
 ### Then solve for x, using A's inverse, x = A<sup>-1</sup>*b